 Wildfires are suppressed primarily from both the air and from the ground.
 Air tankers and helicopters can fly over fires and dump water, fire retardant and chemicals (foam) on the fire.
-Firefighters also work to stop fire from the ground.
+Firefighters also work to stop the fire from the ground.

 Using heavy equipment and hand tools while wearing oxygen masks and fire-proof clothing, firefighters will dig trenches to surround the fire.
 One of the tools used is called a Pulaski which is a combination ax and hoe.
 This moves fuel in the path of the fire and then the firefighters will also apply water through large fire hoses.